ray-di/Ray.InputQuery/docs/design/input-first-class-article.md

 This isn't just about a new way to handle form data.
 It's about recognizing that **input is a fundamental concern** of web applications that deserves first-class treatment.

 Traditional thinking:
-- "How do I validate this data?"
 - "How do I transform this array into objects?"
-- "Where should I put this validation logic?"
+- "What is the structure of this input?"

 Input-first thinking:
 - "What is the structure of this input?"